 - any conduct that constitutes a violation of a federal, state, or local law or regulation regardless of whether the conduct results in the imposition of the penalty prescribed by the federal, state, or local law;

-- possession or use of any type of explosive, firearm, imitation firearm, ammunition, hazardous chemical, or weapon as defined by state or federal law, in or on a University facility except as may be authorized by federal, state, or local law;
+- possession or use of any type of explosive, firearm, imitation firearm, ammunition, hazardous chemical, or weapon as defined by state or federal law, in or on a University building or facility owned or controlled by the UT System or the University of Texas at Arlington except as may be authorized by federal, state, or local law;

 - advocacy, either oral or written, that is directed to inciting or producing imminent lawless action and is likely to incite or produce such action;